 Note: some of these trainings pre-dated this grant, and our participation in others was funded in whole or in part through other sources, but we include them here because they are relevant to this topic and are informing our work.

 - Gathering input from farmers: We held a workshop on human resources policies on farms in January 2018, funded through other sources.
 In addition to learning from the presenters, we gathered information at this workshop about current farm practices, knowledge gaps, and priority concerns.
 Several farmers who attended indicated that they were planning to write or update a farm employee manual.
-We have begun to follow up with these farms.
-To date, we have identified two farms who are interested getting additional support in the winter of 2019 to help them developing their manuals.
 One of the farms said that they had not yet been able to proceed without additional support because “we feel very intimidated by the long list of laws to comply with and the possibility of exposing ourselves to a lawsuit if we craft the manual incorrectly.”
-We will continue to follow up with workshop participants and other farmers.
+In addition to the three farms mentioned in item 6, below, we have provided in-depth consultations to three other farmers on employment law and employee policies.
+While providing information to them, we also learned more about what farms need and how best to present information to them on this topic.